Understanding and Treating Irritable Bowel Syndrome

 “We all know that the mind plays a role in disease, but it cannot be studied scientifically.”

-From the beginning of my medical career, I was interested in understanding how the brain and the mind interact with the body, and how a dysregulation in these interactions can result in a range of medical problems, ranging from heart attacks to unexplained abdominal pain, and from asthma attacks to non-cardiac chest pain.
+From the beginning of my medical career, I was interested in understanding how the brain and the mind interact with the body, and how a dysregulation in these interactions can result in a range of medical problems, from heart attacks to unexplained abdominal pain, and from asthma attacks to non-cardiac chest pain.
 When I tried to find a thesis advisor for my dissertation in medical school in the early 70s, I typically got the answer from the leading professors that “we all know that the mind plays a role in disease, but it cannot be studied scientifically”.
 Luckily, after 5 failed attempts, I found the right mentor at the Institute of Physiology at the University of Munich, and embarked on a 4-year period of studying the influence of the brain and specifically the sympathetic nervous system on blood flow to the different layers of the heart.
 Even though I switched my focus from the heart to the gut during my subsequent clinical training in gastroenterology, I never lost my keen interest in studying brain gut interactions.

 Around 10% of the US population suffer from chronically recurring symptoms of abdominal pain, discomfort and altered bowel habits, which are the hallmark symptoms of IBS.
 Even though IBS is the quintessential disorder of brain gut interactions, it has only been very recent that experts of the largest professional IBS organization, the ROME Foundation, came to agree on this definition.